Three-Shots-Are-Enough/instruct-nerf2nerf/README.md

 - To get rendered mp4 frame images, you need to specify the camera view (spiral / interpolate / dataset / trajectory).
 - If you want to get specific parameters for each camera viewpoint, use `ns-render [option] --help`

+# Summary of Guidance

+'''
+1. Train Nerf (train_nerf_<name>.sh)
+2. Train I2N (train_i2n_<name>.sh)
+3. View or Render
+'''

+Caution: all of the sh files are intended to follow the latest version of trained nerf log.
+If you want to experiment in various parameters (guidance-scale & image-guidance-scale), you should reconstruct the bash file.

 # Citation